P2KRobotics/TeamNumeric/README.md

 - Path Planning

 ## Build Process
-ToDo: Compile and Upload, what is the difference
-- How it works with Fischer Technik
+ Compiling refers to the process of converting source code into object code.
+On the other hand, uploading refers to transferring the compiled code (instruction set) to a processor and triggering the execution of the instructions.

 ## Team management
 - Sai Chintakula: Coding, building the Robo and editing the videos and photos
 - Jayasimman Prabakaran: Coding, helped Vishwa build the Robo
-- Vishwanath Suresh Kumar: Coding, wiki,build the Robo
+- Vishwanath Suresh Kumar: Coding, wwiki,build the Robo